eclipse-hono/hono/site/documentation/content/api/credentials/index.md

 ### Pre-Shared Key

-A credential type for storing a *Pre-shared Key* as used in TLS handshakes.
+A credential type for storing a *Pre-shared Key* as used in (D)TLS handshakes.

 Example: